f5devcentral/f5-waap/step-1-signup-deploy/deployApp.rst

 Deploy Hipster App
 ===================

+.. note:: F5 employees using F5-managed tenant should skip the steps below and instead use the deployed app running in "demo-app" namespace

 #.
 Delegate DNS domain to F5DC by navigating to ``DNS Management`` -> ``Add Delegated domain``

 #.
 Deploy Hipster App by cloning and following steps in https://github.com/f5devcentral/volt-demo-app repo.